-I started Pajamas for Peace after feeling compelled to include my children in activities that promote peace and community service.
-I wanted to show them how their actions could help to make a difference in the lives of others.
+Dr. Chandinie Francis started Pajamas for Peace after feeling compelled to include her children in activities that promote peace and community service.
+She wanted them to see how their actions could help make a difference in the lives of others.

-It is my sincere hope that Pajamas for Peace will serve as a platform to promote a message of peace and altruism and provide resources to shelters while raising awareness of issues surrounding poverty, homelessness and violence.
+It is our sincere hope that Pajamas for Peace will serve as a platform to promote a message of peace and altruism, all while providing resources to shelters and raising awareness of issues surrounding poverty, homelessness and violence.